 – John Kenney, Truth In Advertising

-Introduction: Let me first say that I am not one of those aggressively-positive, sunshine-filled people who see the good in everything and just want to hold hands and sing Kumbaya all the time.
-I’m a standard-issue, moderately-brittle, smart-assed, happily-married, lesbian native New Yorker, capable of great kindness when the spirit (lower case “s”) moves me, but heaven (lower case “h”) help you if you are walking too slowly in front of me when I’m commuting.
-I make an effort to see the good before the bad, but I do my share of whining and if you are stupid, I am going to judge you to beat the band.
-I choose my friends like this (in order of importance): if you are funny (or capable of recognizing funny in others), intelligent (this is non-negotiable), exceptionally good to the people in your life, and judgmental ONLY of un-funny, unkind, and/or stupid people, we’ll do just fine.
+Introduction: Let me first say that I am not one of those people who pretends everything is perfect for the sake of social media.
+Though I try to be positive, I do not always succeed.
+I’m a standard-issue, smart-assed, happily-married, lesbian native New Yorker, capable of great joy and kindness when the spirit moves me, but heaven help you if you are walking too slowly in front of me when I’m commuting.
+I look for the silver lining in difficult situations, and I make a conscious effort to see the good before the bad, but if you are willfully ignorant or mean, we are not going to be friends.
+I choose my tribe like this: if you are funny (or capable of appreciating funny in others), smart, kind to the people in your life, and judgmental ONLY of un-funny, unkind, small-minded, mean-spirited people, we’ll do just fine.

 The Problem: 2012 and 2013 really had it in for me.
-After a string of serious personal setbacks and losses resulting in some major health problems, my doctor told me to reduce my stress.
+After a string of serious personal setbacks and losses resulting in some major health problems (and a lot of sadness), my doctor told me to reduce my stress.
 How do doctors make that sound so easy?
 I have a stressful job in a stressful city in a stressful industry.
 I am aware none of this makes me special.
 However, I need my stressful job.
 You know, to eat and stuff.
-My smarty-pants response to the doc was “Are you going to send me a check every month, or am I moving into your guest room?”
-“Ha-ha!” he said brightly, all the while backing out of the room.
+I asked the doc, “Are you going to send me a check every month, or am I moving into your guest room?”
+“Ha-ha!” quoth he, as he backed out of the room.
 So no help there.

 “Happiness is like an orgasm.
 If you think too much about it, it goes away.” -Tim Minchin